bonomjy07/Automatic-Grading-Program/README.md

 What student's program does ?
 ---------------------------------------------------------------------------------------------------------------------------------
+Main job is to create hash file("student.hsh") with progressive overflow using "studenet.dat" file that store records.

 1. Create hash file(student.hsh) by referecing student.dat that store some record.
 2. Print search length for certain records.
 3. Set deleted marker in hash file(student.hsh) for records to be removed.